Analytical mechanics: Routhian mechanics

 and N − s Lagrangian equations in the non cyclic coordinates ζ.

 Set up in this way, although the Routhian has the form of the Hamiltonian, it can be thought of a Lagrangian with N − s degrees of freedom.

 The coordinates q do not have to be cyclic, the partition between which coordinates enter the Hamiltonian equations and those which enter the Lagrangian equations is arbitrary.
 It is simply convenient to let the Hamiltonian equations remove the cyclic coordinates, leaving the non cyclic coordinates to the Lagrangian equations of motion.

+Appellian mechanics

-Appellian mechanicsAppell's equation of motion involve generalized accelerations, the second time derivatives of the generalized coordinates:
+Appell's equation of motion involve generalized accelerations, the second time derivatives of the generalized coordinates: